-This year's event involved some major shifts in format.
-Expanding the event to three days, rather than two, turned out to be a great decision, with the third day's attendance surpassing all expectations.
+This year's event saw some big shifts in format.
+Expanding the event from two to three days turned out to be a great decision, with the third day's attendance surpassing expectations.

 The content of the programme was also more successful.
 By noting attendees' primary focus on one-toone meetings, the content changed accordingly.
 'Lightning Talks' delivered shorter, targeted presentations and punchy debate, allowing delegates plenty of time to network with peers.